SuperOfficeDocs/superoffice-docs/docs/ui/configurable-screens/edit-card-layout.md

 * Do they require additional tabs?
 * What is the logical order of fields?

+> [!NOTE]
+> You can also modify the **default layout** of one or more screens for all users to fit the specific needs of your organization.
+However, you can't edit the settings and you can't re-assign it.

 ## Edit card layout

 1. Open the Screen Designer.
 2. Select a card at the top: Company, Contact, Sale, or Project.
 3. Select a layout in the list on the left side.
 4. Click **Edit layout** below the preview.
-The Edit card layout window opens.
-5. Work your way through the tabs of the card.
+5. In the **Edit card layout** window, work your way through the tabs of the card.

     * [Add, edit, move, or remove a field][1]
     * [Add link or button][2]